kqyao/Simple_Shell/README.md

 [x] 10.2.
 Extend 10.1 to support subtasks 7.1 to 7.3;
 [x] 10.3.
 Extend 10.2 to support requirement 8, especially on an incomplete input;
 [x] 10.4.
 Extend 10.3 to support requirement 7;
-11. Support quotes:
-[ ] 11.1.
-Handle single and double quotes (e.g. echo "de'f' ghi" '123"a"bc' a b c);
-[ ] 11.2.
-Extend 11.1 to support requirement 5 and subtasks 7.1 to 7.3;
-[ ] 11.3.
-Extend 11.2 in the case of incomplete quotes (e.g. Input echo "de, hit enter and input cd");
-[ ] 11.4.
-Extend 11.3 to support requirements 5 and 7, together with subtask 10.3;
-12. Wait for the command to be completed when encountering >, <, or |:
+11. Wait for the command to be completed when encountering >, <, or |:
 [x] 12.1.
 Support requirements 4 and 5 together with subtasks 7.1 to 7.3;
-[ ] 12.2.
-Extend 12.1 to support requirement 11